Quarantine pests

 Distribution

 The bacterium originates in the USA and Latin America.
-At present, damage from the bacterium has been noted in certain areas in Italy, France and Spain.
+At present, damage from the bacterium has been noted in certain areas in Italy, France, Spain and Portugal.
 Xylella fastidiosa has probably arrived in southern Italy with coffee bushes imported as ornamental plants from Costa Rica.

 How it spreads

-The bacterium is spread to new places with the aid of special plants and insects.
+The bacterium is spread to new places by trading of plants for planting that may carry either the bacterium or insects that spread the Xylella fastidiosa.
 One of the insects that spread the bacterium is the meadow spittlebug, Philaenus spumarius.

 The import of ornamental plants is the most probable scenario for how both Xylella fastidiosa and insects that carry the bacterium could spread to Sweden.